-You must inform the DVLA that you have an aneurysm.

-Your licence will be suspended

-Your licence will be reinstated after your aneurysm has been successfully treated.
+- You must inform the DVLA that you have an aneurysm. - Your licence will be suspended if your aneurysm grows to 5.5cm - Your licence will be reinstated after your aneurysm has been successfully treated.

 What about health-related insurance?

 If you declare your AAA when applying for travel or any other health-related insurance you may be charged an additional premium or have the condition excluded from cover.
 When looking for cover, a broker can help.
 The British Insurance Brokers Association operates a 'find a broker' service.
 Visit www.biba.org.uk or call 0870 950 1790.